 From triglycerol to di(acyl)glycerol to mono(acyl)glycerol

-Glycerol can be esterified with three fatty acids, although this does not have to occur.
-There are also variants which have two fatty acids (diacylglycerol, DAG) or only one fatty acid (monoacylgycerol).
-When building a triglycerol, an intermediate is formed—for example a diglycerol.
-Diacylglycerol plays a significant role in transmitting signals to the membranes.
-In this case, the DAG is formed by a kinase from membrane-bound phosphatidylinositol.
-Monoacylyceroles are formed during the digestion of lipids by the action of lipases, with the goal of creating short lipophilic units for the formation of micelles.
+Glycerol can be esterified with 3 fatty acids, although this does not have to occur.
+There are also variants with 2 fatty acids (diacylglycerol, DAG) or only 1 fatty acid (monoacylglycerol).
+During the formation of a triglycerol, an intermediate is formed (e.g. a diglycerol).
+DAG plays a significant role in transmitting signals to the membranes, in which case DAG is formed by a kinase from membrane-bound phosphatidylinositol.
+Monoacylglycerols are formed during the digestion of lipids by the action of lipases, with the goal of creating short lipophilic units for the formation of micelles.

-Besides their storage function, one of the main purposes of lipids is found within the membranes of the organism.
-Every biological membrane consists of lipids.
-The well-known components are: glycerophosphatides, sphingosinphosphatides (which are located in the membranes of the CNS) and cholesterol.
+Apart from their storage function, one of the main functions of lipids is found within biological membranes which consist of lipids.
+The well-known lipid components of the membrane are glycerophosphatides, sphingosine phosphatides (which are located in the membranes of the CNS), and cholesterol.

 As an intermediate product, lysoglycerophospholipid is formed.
-This molecule has a regulatory function as a signalling substance with respect to the neuronal membranes.
+This molecule has a regulatory function as a signaling substance with respect to the neuronal membranes.

-All membrane lipids have both hydrophobic and hydrophilic parts.
-This two-faced property is called amphiphilic and it is a basic requirement for constructing a biological membrane.
+All membrane lipids have both hydrophobic and hydrophilic parts; thus, they are amphiphilic and this is a basic requirement in the function of the biological membrane.
 The biological membrane consists of a lipid bilayer.

-In an aqueous environment, the membrane’s hydrophobic lipid tails are spontaneously oriented inwards and the hydrophilic lipid parts are oriented outwards, whereby the lipid bilayer is formed.
+In an aqueous environment, the membrane’s hydrophobic lipid tails are spontaneously oriented inwards and the hydrophilic lipid parts are oriented outwards; thus, the lipid bilayer is formed.
 This layer forms a natural barrier, isolating the compartments and the structures from each other.
-Proteins embedded into the membrane permit the transfer of a directed exchange of signals and of material, which can be regulated by lipid head group reactions.
+Proteins embedded into the membrane permit the transfer of a directed exchange of signals and of material, which can be regulated by lipid-head group reactions.

-The spontaneous bilayer orientation of membrane lipids is put to use in drugs, for example.
-Apolar substances, such as certain drugs, can be transported through polar media in so-called liposomes, which are vesicles whose shell is similar to a cell membrane.
+The spontaneous bilayer orientation of membrane lipids is employed in drug mechanisms.
+Apolar substances, such as certain drugs, can be transported through polar media in liposomes, which are vesicles whose shells resemble a cell membrane.

-As with triglyceride, the tertiary alcohol glycerol forms the backbone for the glycerophosphatides, but there are only two fatty acids attached to the three possible binding sites, and a phosphate group is bound to the third carbon atom of glycerol.
+As with triglyceride, the tertiary alcohol glycerol forms the backbone for the glycerophosphatides, but only 2 fatty acids are attached to the 3 possible binding sites, and a phosphate group is bound to the 3rd carbon atom of glycerol.

 Yet another molecule is bound to this phosphate group.
 The bonds that are formed are called ester bonds.
-This is why it is also referred to as a phosphate diester – as two ester bonds result, starting from the phosphatide (dissociated phosphatide acid).
-In contrast to triglyceride, the glycerophosphatide combines two contrasting features: the entire molecule has both a nonpolar part (glycerol with two esterified fatty acids) and a polar part (the phosphate group with another polar binding partner).
+This is why this is also referred to as a phosphate diester bond because 2 ester bonds result, starting from the phosphatide (dissociated phosphatidic acid).
+Unlike triglyceride, the glycerophosphatide combines 2 contrasting features: the entire molecule has a nonpolar part (glycerol with 2 esterified fatty acids) and a polar part (the phosphate group with another polar binding partner).

-There are various polar groups which can be esterified with the phosphatide group on the glycerol’s third carbon atom.
-A well-known example is the aminoalcohol choline, which involves the formation of phosphatidylcholine (better known as lecithin).
-Other glycerophosphatides are: phosphatidylserine (serine is an amino acid), phosphatidylethanolamine (also known as cephalin; ethanolamine is an amino alcohol), and phosphatidylinositol (inositol is an amino alcohol).
-Another example of a glycerophosphatide is diphosphatidylglycerol, which is also known as cardiolipin, and is found exclusively in the mitochondrial membrane.
+Various polar groups can be esterified with the phosphatide group on the 3rd carbon atom of glycerol.
+A well-known example is the amino alcohol, choline, which involves the formation of phosphatidylcholine (better known as lecithin).
+Other glycerophosphatides are phosphatidylserine (serine is an amino acid), phosphatidylethanolamine (also known as cephalin; ethanolamine is an amino alcohol), and phosphatidylinositol (inositol is an amino alcohol).
+Another example of a glycerophosphatide is diphosphatidylglycerol, which is also known as cardiolipin and is found exclusively in the mitochondrial membrane.

-The sphingosinphosphatides are the main component of membranes that are located within the central nervous system.
-It is not glycerine that forms the backbone in this case, but sphingosine to which fatty acids and phosphates are bound.
-Sphingosine is an amino alcohol which is always present in the body with a fatty acid attached to it (by an amide bond).
+Sphingosine phosphatides are the main component of membranes that are located within the CNS.
+In these compounds, sphingosine, not glycerine, is the backbone to which fatty acids and phosphates are bound.
+Sphingosine is an amino alcohol that is present in the body, with a fatty acid attached to it (by an amide bond).
 This molecule is called ceramide.
-Numerous derivatives are based on ceramide, such as sphingomyelin (a phospholipid) or the glycolipids cerebroside and ganglioside.
+Numerous derivatives are based on ceramide such as sphingomyelin (a phospholipid) or the glycolipids – cerebroside and ganglioside.

 Sphingomyelin is located mainly in the myelin sheaths of the neurons.
 The hydroxyl group of ceramide is esterified with a phosphate group.
 An additional amino alcohol, choline, is bound to this phosphate group.

-The cerebrosides are mainly found in the membranes of nerve cells and the substantia alba (white matter) of the brain; the gangliosides in the brain and in the ganglia.
+The cerebrosides are mainly found in the membranes of nerve cells and the substantia alba (white matter) of the brain; they also exist in the gangliosides in the brain and in the ganglia.
 Starting from ceramide, a carbohydrate group is bound to the hydroxyl group.
-If it is a monosaccharide—in most cases, it is galactose —then galactosylceramide is formed, which is also referred to as cerebroside.
-Sometimes, other things are bound to the OH group.
-Three to six complex carbohydrate groups are can be connected to each other in gangliosides, one of which is the amino sugar N-acetylneuraminic acid.
+If it is a monosaccharide (mostly galactose) then galactosylceramide is formed, which is also referred to as cerebroside.
+Occasionally, other molecules are bound to the hydroxyl group.
+Three to six complex carbohydrate groups can be bound to each other in gangliosides, one of which is the amino sugar N-acetylneuraminic acid.

-Gangliosidosis, a hereditary disease, is the accumulation of gangliosides in the CNS and loss of the affected cells.
-Severe developmental disorders result.
+Gangliosidosis, a hereditary disease, is the accumulation of gangliosides in the CNS, with the loss of affected cells.
+Severe developmental disorders result from gangliosidosis.
 Examples are Tay-Sachs disease and Niemann-Pick disease.

-Cholesterol is a real multiplayer in the human body, and as an amphiphilic molecule, it also is present in the biological membranes.
+Cholesterol has diverse functions in the human body, and as an amphiphilic molecule, it is also present in biological membranes.
 This characteristic is a result of its nonpolar ring system and its hydrophilic hydroxyl group.
 Cholesterol supports the construction of the lipid bilayer by embedding its rings between the fatty acids of the membrane lipids and by influencing fluidity.
-Optimal membrane fluidity is the basic requirement for the maintenance of functioning membrane permeability and signal transmission.
+Optimal membrane fluidity is the basic requirement for maintaining membrane permeability and signal transmission.

 Membrane-related means of communication

-Hydrolysis of the membrane lipids results in the formation of second messengers, which are very important for signal transmission:
+The hydrolysis of the membrane lipids results in the formation of second messengers, which are very important for signal transmission.

-Inositol triphosphate (IP3) and diacylglycerol (DAG) are formed from the membrane lipid phosphatidylinositol.
-Phosphatidylinositol-4,5-bisphosphate—PIP2 in short—is formed by double phosphorylation.
-Then, IP3 and DAG can be formed by hydrolysis of PIP2.
-Both molecules are involved in signal transduction cascades: DAG activates the protein kinase C, and IP3 stimulates the intracellular release of calcium.
+Inositol triphosphate (IP3) and DAG are formed from the membrane lipid phosphatidylinositol.
+Phosphatidylinositol-4,5-bisphosphate (PIP2) is formed by double phosphorylation.
+Thereafter, IP3 and DAG can be formed by the hydrolysis of PIP2.
+Both molecules are involved in signal transduction cascades: DAG activates protein kinase C, and IP3 stimulates the intracellular release of calcium.

 Reactions with Reactive Oxygen Species

 Just as butter becomes rancid when it reacts with oxygen, free oxygen radicals in the membrane lipids can also cause a reaction.
-Free radicals are formed as a byproduct of many reactions in the organism, such as mitochondrial ATP production in the respiratory chain, for example.
-If there are esterified (poly)unsaturated fatty acids in the membrane lipids than lipid peroxidation, a reaction with free oxygen radicals may easily occur.
-This creates a fatty acid radical which is very reactive and will react with the fatty acids within the environment.
+Free radicals are formed as a byproduct of many reactions in the organism, such as mitochondrial ATP production in the respiratory chain.
+If there are esterified (poly)unsaturated fatty acids in the membrane, then lipid peroxidation, a reaction with free radicals, may easily occur.
+This creates fatty acid radicals which are very reactive and will react with fatty acids within the environment.
 This may lead to profound structural changes in the membrane and cause inflammation.